From Good to Excellent in DDD: Understanding the Recommended Architectural Pattern in Domain-Driven Design - 7/10

 - CQRS optimizes read and write operations to improve scalability.

-- Raise code quality with Domain-Driven Design - 1/10
+- Elevate Code Quality with Domain-Driven Design - 1 /10

-- Understanding Entities and Value Objects in Domain-Driven Design - 2/10
+- Understanding Entities and Value Objects in Domain-Driven Design - 2 / 10

-- Understanding Aggregates and Aggregates Roots in Domain-Driven Design - 3/10
+- Understanding Aggregates and Aggregate Roots in Domain-Driven Design - 3 / 10

-- Understanding repository patterns in Domain-Driven Design - 4/10
+- Understanding Repository Patterns in Domain-Driven Design - 4 / 10

-- Understanding Domain-Services patterns in Domain-Driven Design - 5/10
+- Understanding Domain Services Patterns in Domain-Driven Design - 5 / 10

-- Understanding Application-Services patterns in Domain-Driven Design - 6/10
+- Understanding Application Services Patterns in Domain-Driven Design - 6 / 10

-- Understand the suggested architecture pattern in Domain-Driven Design - 7/10
+- Understanding the Suggested Architecture Pattern in Domain-Driven Design - 7 / 10

-- Understanding Bounded Contexts in Domain-Driven Design - 8/10
+- Understanding Bounded Contexts in Domain-Driven Design - 8 / 10

-- Event-Storming the modeling strategy to create Domain-Driven Design - 9/10
+- Event-Storming the Modeling Strategy to Create Domain-Driven Design - 9 / 10

-- Common errors and anti-patterns in Domain-Driven Design - 10/10
+- Common Mistakes and Anti-Patterns in Domain-Driven Design - 10 / 10